Isona/Callies-PotD-Handbook/index.md

 ### The Boss
 **TL;DR:** Kite it around, don't stand in the puddles, every 4 puddles run to the centre for the Fear Itself cast

-This boss will put down 4 puddles in the pattern fire, ice, fire, ice, you can kite it around to avoid its autoattacks and also the puddles
+This boss is level 49.
+It will put down 4 puddles in the pattern fire, ice, fire, ice, you can kite it around to avoid its autoattacks and also the puddles

 After 4 puddles it will run to the centre and cast "Fear Itself", an untelegraphed donut AoE which does a lot of damage and inflicts terror - stand in the centre with it to avoid

 ## Floors 31-40